Stovoy/theimposter.fun/README.md

 1. Host creates a lobby, receives a short room code and management token.
 2. Players enter the 4-character code on their phones to join.
-3. Host can tweak rules (max players, round timers, question policy) before the game starts.
+3. Host can tweak rules (max players, round timers, question categories, location pool size) before the game starts.
 4. During each round, all non-imposters receive location + role hints, while the imposter stays in the dark.
 5. Players ask each other questions in person to deduce the imposter.
+6. Any player can declare a guess at any time.
+Imposters guess the location; non-imposters accuse a player.
+7. Wins are tracked separately for imposter victories and normal victories and surfaced in the lobby/end screen.

 Future iterations can extend the in-memory game state with persistence, real-time messaging, or WebSocket-based turn coordination.